 Weak Flame Caused by Improper Exhaust Gas Recirculation

-In addition to the ignition failures common with a conventional furnace, such as a faulty igniter, ignition problems on a condensing furnace may happen because of a clogged flue vent condensate line.
+In addition to the ignition failures common with a conventional furnace, such as a faulty igniter, ignition problems on a condensing furnace may be related to a clogged flue vent condensate line.
 A partially clogged condensate line, or a clog at the condensate collector box near the inducer fan, will often trip the furnace’s pressure switch.

 Failure to Ignite Caused by Clogged Flue Vent

 The pressure switch can also be tripped by an obstructed exhaust flue gas vent pipe.
 Similar to an obstructed air intake pipe, check for obstructions such as nests or leaves, but also check for inadequate sloping of the vent pipe, and make sure the exhaust pipe is supported every 5 feet of its horizontal run.
 The minimum upward slope from the furnace is 1/4 inch of rise for every foot of horizontal run.
 A sagging or improperly sloping exhaust vent pipe can collect condensate water and restrict the airflow, resulting in a tripped pressure switch.

 A furnace pressure switch is a safety device designed to sense the negative pressure created by the draft inducer at startup.
-It essentially senses to make sure the inducer fan is running and shuts down furnace ignition if there is not enough airflow to maintain proper combustion.
+This feature makes sure the inducer fan is running and it shuts down furnace ignition if there is not enough airflow to maintain proper combustion.
 As with a conventional furnace, the pressure switch on a condensing furnace sometimes can fail or get stuck in an open position.